To upload an image, simply click the Upload button in the Images panel and follow the instructions.

 You can upload image files in JPEG or TIFF formats to SmartFrame.
 Please note that alpha channels in PNG files are not currently supported.

 Maximum file size

 The maximum file size of a single image that you can upload into SmartFrame is 50MB.

 External image sources

-If you upload images from more than one source inside your Admin Panel (e.g. SmartFrame API and WordPress plugin), the upload source will be displayed next to the image.
-You can switch this function off in the Image Manager settings, by deselecting the Display Source option.
+If you upload images from more than one source inside your Admin Panel (eg SmartFrame API and WordPress plugin), the upload source will be displayed next to the image.
+You can turn off this function by deselecting the Display Source option in the Images panel.

 Some of these images may have different permissions, depending on how they were uploaded, and some functionalities (eg deleting images or editing metadata) may not be available for these images.